-<1>A unique fishing method
+A unique fishing method

 Netting whitefish this way is, of course, tiring and stressful.
 Handling a landing net with a six-metre handle in running water for several hours is hard work.
 That’s why the villagers used to divide themselves into teams, working in shifts as the whitefish came up the river.
-They also built artificial arms of wood, so-called pator, stretching into the river so the fishermen could easily reach with their hand nets.
+They also built artificial arms of wood, so-called pator, stretching into the river so the fishers could easily reach with their hand nets.

 This kind of fishing, using hand nets and pator, is actually unique.
-It comes from the Middle Ages, but nowadays it’s only used in the Amazon and in Swedish Lapland.
+It comes from the Middle Ages, but nowadays it’s only used in the Amazon and Swedish Lapland.
 By Kukkolaforsen you can experience this on a cultural tour and in the village museum.

 “In sauna veritas”

 What would be the best way to relax after a hard day’s work capturing and cleaning fish?
 Well, you can’t go wrong with a sauna and a cold beer.
 The sauna has become a global movement, following in the footsteps of the SPA-trend.
 Sauna is a meeting between the four elements: earth, air, water and fire.
 In the sauna, we’re all equals as naked human beings.
-A great place for meetings, relaxation and health.
+It’s a great place for meetings, relaxation and health.

 The Swedish Sauna Academy was founded in Jukkasjärvi but now has its headquarters at Kukkolaforsen.
 The motto is: “In sauna veritas”, translated as “truth is in the sauna”.

-At Kukkolaforsen there are also several different types of sauna, where the smoke sauna might be the most unique experience and also the most original sauna construction.
+At Kukkolaforsen, there are also several different types of sauna, where the smoke sauna might be the most unique experience and also the most original sauna construction.
 The smoke almost completely disinfected the premises, so this was where babies saw their first light, and it was where those being prepared for their final journey were laid out.
 In this way, the smoke sauna marked the beginning and the end of life.
 Central to all human life.
-Most people might think that a normal sauna that ends with either diving into the nearest pile of snow or into the rapidly-flowing river might be exotic enough, which it is.
+Most people might think that a normal sauna that ends with either diving into the nearest pile of snow or the rapidly-flowing river might be exotic enough, which it is.

 So after we’ve experienced a sauna at its very best and enjoyed a lunch of grilled and smoked whitefish straight from the river, it feels like it’s almost time for dinner.
 I’m quite sure I’ll enjoy the Kukkola tapas, with whitefish, salmon, elk and reindeer as a starter.
 My travel companion is just as convinced that dessert will be coffee cheese with cloudberry jam.